Overview of The Smartling Glossary

 The main term can be thought of as the "primary" term in which all the variations derive from.
-For example, if you add the term "walk" as the main term for the entry, you can also add the variations such as strut and jaunt to the details to capture all variations in the CAT Tool and with translators.
+For example, if you add the term "walk" as the main term for the entry, you can also add the variations such as strut and jaunt to the details to capture all variations.

 Term details per language are represented with the following attributes:

 - Term: the main term that you would like translators to use

 - Case-sensitive: you can mark your main term as case-sensitive, so that this is adhered to when the term is used in your translations

 - Exact Match: you can mark the term as exact match so that translators use the term exactly as seen in the Glossary

 - Language Notes: any notes about the style and tone that should be used in this particular language

 - Term Variations: variations of the term that you would like the CAT Tool to find in your source content.